Worcestershire Militia: Supplementary militia

 Supplementary-Militia, turning-out for Twenty Days Amusement: 1796 caricature by James Gillray.

 In an attempt to have as many men as possible under arms for home defence to release regulars, the Government created the Supplementary Militia in 1796, a compulsory levy of men to be trained in their spare time, and to be incorporated in the Militia in emergency.
 Worcestershire's additional quota was fixed at 825 men.
 The lieutenancies were required to carry out 20 days' initial training as soon as possible, and Worcestershire trained its men in four 'divisions' between January and April 1797, assisted by a detachment from the regular militia regiment.
 A year later the Supplementary Militia was called out; half the Worcestershire men were sent to reinforce the regular militia regiment, the other half formed the 2nd Worcestershire or Supplementary Militia of four companies, which was embodied at Worcester on 15 May 1798 under Ambrose St John, promoted to Lt-Col Commandant.
 It marched out on 7 June and arrived at Poole in Dorsetshire, where it was accommodated in the barracks throughout the winter of 1798–9.

 In July 1799 the Supplementary Militia was reduced, the surplus men being encouraged to volunteer for the regular army: 78 of the 2nd Worcestershires joined the 46th and 62nd Regiments of Foot and the Royal Artillery.
 Another 42 volunteered for various regiments in October.
 The regiment left Poole Barracks in July 1799, and after moving round the Portsmouth area it left for Worcester on 13 December.
 The remaining men were paid off and the regiment disbanded on 26 December.
 When the Supplementary Militia were re-embodied during the invasion crisis of 1801, 268 men were sent to augment the 1st Worcestershires, but the 2nd Worcestershire was not revived.

 Ireland

 In the summer of 1798 the Irish Rebellion became serious, and the French were sending help to the rebels.
-The 1st Worcestershire was among the militia regiments that volunteered to serve in Ireland and once the necessary legislation was passed by parliament it was one of 13 regiments whose offer was accepted.
+The 1st Worcestershire was among the militia regiments that volunteered to serve in Ireland and once the necessary legislation (the Militia (No. 4) Act 1798) was passed by parliament it was one of 13 regiments whose offer was accepted.
 To save time, the men were taken to the embarkation ports in waggons rather than marching.
 The flank companies rejoined and the regiment with its battalion guns left Winchelsea and Rye on 3 September, embarking on transport ships at Rock Ferry, opposite Liverpool, on 18 September.
 A detachment of men who refused to serve in Ireland (mainly the men recently drafted from the Supplementaries) was left at Wigan.